 The Blue Pearl of Morocco is tucked in the mountains in the northern part of the country.
 It can get pretty chilly in the morning, but the good thing is, unlike Fes, you don’t need to get your jacket on and off all the time.
 Put it on and forget about it.
 It would be a rare occasion to get too hot.
 Chefchaouen in December feels like early spring in Europe with less rain.

-The best thing about Chefchaouen in December – Chefchaouen is one of the most popular tourist spots in Morocco.
+The best thing about Chefchaouen in December – Chefchaouen is one of the most popular Moroccan tourist spots.
 In every other season, the little town is swarming with tourists, but in December the crowds are manageable.

-The worst thing about Chefchaouen in December – it’s a bit cold and does not feel like a winter escape.
+The worst thing about Chefchaouen in December – it’s a bit cold and does not feel much of a winter-escape.

 Sahara Desert / Merzouga in December